 Did you know there are edible plants growing in Elgin High Street, ready for you to pick and use?

-As part of REAP’s Grow Elgin project to grow more food locally, and so reduce greenhouse gas emissions, we have stocked eleven planters along the High Street with a variety of edible plants.
+As part of REAP’s Grow Elgin project to grow more food locally, and so reduce greenhouse gas emissions, we have stocked planters along the High Street with a variety of edible plants.

 There is a range of different kinds of herbs, as well as a few strawberry and currant bushes.
 We invite you to help yourself to a bit of fresh food;

 - A few parsley leaves or chives to go in your sandwich,

 - A strawberry or two or a few currants to go with your lunch.

 - Make a cup of fresh herbal tea with a few herb leaves – try the pineapple mint, lemon balm, camomile flowers or fennel.

 - Pick some fresh herbs for dinner.
 Try some leaves of the thyme, marjoram or rosemary (or all three!) on your pizza or in your pasta sauce.